griffithlab/civicpy/docs/civic.rst

    .. attribute:: evidence_type

       Category of clinical action/relevance implicated by event.
-Refer to the additional `documentation on evidence types`_ for details on how to enter evidence of each of the four types: Predictive, Prognostic, Predisposing and Diagnostic.
+Refer to the additional `documentation on evidence types`_ for details on how to enter evidence of each of the six types: Predictive, Prognostic, Predisposing, Diagnostic, Functional, and Oncogenic.

-   .. attribute:: gene_id
+   .. attribute:: molecular_profile

-      An integer designating the :attr:`CivicRecord.id` for the gene associated with this evidence record.
+      The :class:`MolecularProfile` object this evidence item belongs to.

-   .. attribute:: lifecycle_actions
+   .. attribute:: molecular_profile_id

-      A :class:`LifecycleAction` container.
+      The :attr:`CivicRecord.id` of the molecular profile this evidence item belongs to.

    .. attribute:: name